Hansard Society Scholars

-Undertake a bespoke academic internship placement, offering unrivalled opportunities to witness the operation of Parliament and related bodies from the heart of British politics in Westminster.
+Through the Society’s exceptional networks, developed over 75 years working in and around Westminster and more recently the devolved legislatures, Hansard Society Scholars undertake a bespoke academic internship placement, offering unrivalled opportunities to witness the operation of Parliament and related bodies from the heart of British politics in Westminster.
 An integral feature of this challenging course, placements are based on scholars’ interests, career goals, previous coursework, and skills.

 When combined with academic coursework, internships provide a valuable educational experience and allow scholars to engage actively with UK politics, develop invaluable leadership skills, and build life-long professional networks.